tikael1011/common_interview_question/README.md

 # common_interview_question
-answer/solution/pseudo code for common Software Engineering/Data Science/Machine Learning questions.
+answer/solution/pseudo code for common Software Engineering/Data Science/Machine Learning question.

 Mainly in Python3.
 Exception is that in other language, there is an elegant way.